amos-project2/metadata-hub/web-ui/README.md

 $ npm run build
 ```

-In the folder ./dist are then the output
+3. In the folder ./dist are then the output

+4. Open in then in ./ the index.html and enjoy^^

 #### Informations about my webpack and Bootstrap